hadley/adv-r/Rcpp.md

 # High performance functions with Rcpp

 Sometimes R code just isn't fast enough - you've used profiling to find the bottleneck, but there's simply no way to make the code any faster.
-This chapter is the answer to that problem: use Rcpp to easily write key functions in C++ to get high-performance functions that only take slightly longer to write than their R requivalents.
-[Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html) is a fantastic tool written by Dirk Eddelbuettel and Romain Francois (with key contribution by Doug Bates, John Chambers and JJ Allaire) that makes it dead simple to write high-performance C++ code for use from R.

-It is possible to write high performance code in C or Fortran.
-This may (or may not) be produce faster code, but it will almost certainly take you much much longer to write.
-Without Rcpp, you must sacrifice a lot of very helpful wrappers and master the complex C internals of R yourself.
-In my opinion, using Rcpp is currently the best balance between speed and convenience.
+This chapter is the answer to that problem.
+You'll learn how to rewrite key functions in C++ to get much better performance, while not taking too much longer to write.
+The key to this magic is [Rcpp](http://dirk.eddelbuettel.com/code/rcpp.html), a fantastic tool written by Dirk Eddelbuettel and Romain Francois (with key contribution by Doug Bates, John Chambers and JJ Allaire), that makes it dead simple to connect C++ to R. It is possible to write high performance code in C or Fortran.
+This might produce faster code than C++ (but probably not), but it will take you much much longer to write.
+Without Rcpp, you must sacrifice many helpful wrappers and master the complex C internals of R yourself.
+Rcpp is currently the best balance between speed and convenience, and any other approach will be much more painful.

-The basic strategy is to keep as much code as possible in R, because:

-* you are probably more familiar with R than C++

-* people reading/maintaining your code in the future will probably be more familiar with R than C++

-Implementing bottlenecks in C++ can give considerable speed ups (2-3 orders of magnitude) and allows you to easily access best-of-breed data structures.
-Keeping the majority of your code in straight R, means that you don't have to sacrifice R's rapid development and huge library of statistical functions.
-Note, however, that many functions that would be bottlenecks if implemented in pure R have already been turned into hand-rolled C. To write functions in C++ that are faster than these often takes some tuning and performance tricks.
-That's not the aim of this chapter - often the naive approach will get you within 20% of the running time of the base R function.
-If you need more performance, you'll need to consult other sources (some of which are described in the final section of this chapter).

-Typical bottlenecks involve:
+Typical bottlenecks that C++ can help with are:

- * loops that can't easily be vectorised because each iteration depends on the previous: this is because C++ modifies in place by default, so there is little overhead for modifying a data structure many many times.
+* Loops that can't easily be vectorised because each iteration depends on the previous.
+C++ modifies objects in place, so there is little overhead when modifying a data structure many times.

- * functions that are most elegantly expressed recursively: the overhead of calling a function in C++ is much much lower than the overhead of all a function in R.  (It's often possible to rewrite recursive functions in a iterative way, but that may muddy their intent).
+* Recursive functions, or problems which involve calling functions millions of times.
+The overhead of calling a function in C++ is much lower than the overhead of calling a function in R: ~5ns compared to ~200ns.

- * problems that advanced data structures and algorithms that R doesn't provide.
+* Problems that require advanced data structures and algorithms that R doesn't provide.
+Through the standard template library (STL), C++ has efficient implementations of many important data structures, from ordered maps to double ended queues.

+Rewriting a function in C++ can lead to a 2-3 order of magnitude speed up, but most improvements will be more modest.
+While pure R code is relatively slow compared to C or C++, many bottlenecks in base R have already implemented as hand-written C functions.
+This means that if your function already uses vectorised operations, you are unlikely to see a large improvement in performance, perhaps around 20-50%.
+It's possible to get greater improvements by using C++ performance tricks, but those are beyond the scope of this chapter, and you'll need to consult other sources.
+Compared to base R implementations, the big advantage of C++ code is that it's much more concise: often around 10% of length of the equivalent C code in the R sources.

-The aim of this chapter is to give you the absolute basics to get up and running with Rcpp for the purpose of speeding up slow parts of your code.
-You'll lean the essence of C++ by seeing how simple R functions are converted to their C++ equivalents.
+The aim of this chapter is to give you the absolute necessities of C++ and Rcpp.
+You'll learn:

+* How to write C++ code by seeing R functions and their C++ equivalents.
+* The Rcpp class hierarchy
+* How to use Rcpp "sugar" to avoid C++ loops and convert directly from vectorised R code
+* How to work with missing values
+* Some of the most important techniques, data structures and algorithms from standard template library (STL)

+The chapter concludes with a selection of real case studies showing how others have used C++ and Rcpp to speed up their slow R code.

-## Getting started with Rcpp
+## Getting started

-All examples in this chapter need at least version 0.10.0 of the `Rcpp` package.
-This version includes `cppFunction`, which makes it very easy to connect C++ to R. You'll also (obviously) need a working C++ compiler.
+All examples in this chapter need at least version 0.10.1 of the `Rcpp` package.
+This version includes `cppFunction` and `sourceCpp`, which makes it very easy to connect C++ to R. You'll also (obviously!) need a working C++ compiler.

-If you're familiar with `inline::cxxfunction`, `cppFunction` is similarly, except that you specifcy the function completely in the string, and it parses the C++ function arguments to figure out what the R function arguments should be:
+`cppFunction` allows you to write C++ functions in R like this:

+    library(Rcpp)
     cppFunction('
       int add(int x, int y, int z) {
         int sum = x + y + z;